What are Capital Credits?

-The Graham County Electric Cooperative, Inc. (GCEC) & Graham County Utilities, Inc. (GCU) board of directors decide each year if capital credits are to be distributed, based on the financial health of the cooperatives.
+The Graham County Electric Cooperative, Inc. (GCEC) board of directors decide each year if capital credits are to be distributed, based on the financial health of the cooperative.
 During some years the co-op may experience high growth in the number of new accounts added, or severe storms may result in the need to spend additional funds to repair lines.
 Both events might keep members equity low, causing the board to defer any capital credit refunds.

 All documents may be submitted using the form to the right.

 What happens if I move?

 The best way to ensure that you receive the credits owed to you, is to keep your mailing address current.
 To check or update your current mailing address with us, please contact GCEC at 1.928.485.2451 during normal business hours (Monday through Thursday, 7:00 a.m. to 5:30 p.m. excluding holidays).
 Even if you are no longer a member of the cooperative, you will receive all capital credits owed to you as long as your mailing address remains current.